KFUO (AM): FCC charges

 In 1997, KFUO-AM-FM was investigated by the FCC.
-The agency charged that the LCMS had violated the FCC's Equal Employment Opportunity requirements by not hiring enough minorities and women and by requiring a knowledge of Lutheran doctrine in order to be hired by KFUO and KFUO-FM.
+The agency charged that the LCMS had violated the FCC's Equal Employment Opportunity requirements by not hiring enough minorities and women and by requiring a knowledge of Lutheran doctrine to be hired by KFUO and KFUO-FM.
 After losing appeals within the FCC, the LCMS appealed to the United States Court of Appeals for the District of Columbia Circuit.
 That court found, in Lutheran Church–Missouri Synod v.
 FCC (1998), that the FCC's requirements were unconstitutional.

-Even though the LCMS had prevailed, one negative result of the investigation was the failure of the LCMS's bid to purchase radio station KSLH from the St. Louis Public Schools in order to simulcast KFUO 24 hours per day.
+Even though the LCMS had prevailed, one negative result of the investigation was the failure of the LCMS's bid to purchase radio station KSLH from the St. Louis Public Schools to simulcast KFUO 24 hours per day.
 The LCMS had submitted the highest bid for the station, $1 million, in 1993, but the application to transfer the license that it filed in February 1994 was put on hold for 18 months and then cancelled by the FCC while the litigation continued.
 KSLH was sold to another bidder and is now KSIV-FM.

 Studios and streaming

 KFUO began streaming its broadcast on the station's web site, kfuo.org, in 1998.
 Program archives on the site were spotty until the station began formally archiving its programs in 2003.
 In 2004, KFUO launched its HD radio station, the first in Missouri.

-The studios of KFUO were moved to the LCMS International Center, the denomination's headquarters in Kirkwood, Missouri, on June 24, 2013, in order to provide modern facilities and to allow easier access to denomination's leaders and organizations.
+The studios of KFUO were moved to the LCMS International Center, the denomination's headquarters in Kirkwood, Missouri, on June 24, 2013, to provide modern facilities and to allow easier access to denomination's leaders and organizations.
 The transmitter remained at Concordia Seminary.
 At the time of the move, the old studio at the seminary had been the oldest in continuous operation in the United States.

+In 2025, the station began transmitting at a reduced power of 1,900 watts from the site of KXFN's nighttime transmitter near Dupo, Illinois.
+On April 3, 2026, the old tower on the Concordia Seminary campus was demolished.
+KFUO was later authorized to transmit with a power of 3,800 watts.